VenkyOnGitSYS/VenkyOnGitSYS/README.md

 By the end of this year ,
-  i want to be able to update this board with the complete MERN stack, and projects in
+  i want to be able to update this board with projects in
     ML, Visualisation, Data science and PostgreSQL 💫